Platanus orientalis: Cultural references

 A plane tree is the main theme in the aria Ombra mai fu composed by George Frideric Handel, in which the main character, Xerxes I of Persia, admires the shade of a plane tree.

 The Chinar leaf is considered a national symbol in Azad Jammu and Kashmir.
 The government seal continues to include the leaf.
-Many universities, including the University of Azad Jammu and Kashmir also include the symbol.
+Many universities, including the University of Azad Jammu and Kashmir, also include the symbol.

 It is the State tree of the Indian union territory of Jammu and Kashmir.
 During the 2010 Commonwealth Games opening ceremony, held in India, the chinar tree was featured prominently in the 'tree of knowledge' segment of the ceremony.
+The Chinar Corps of the Indian Army is also named after the tree, and the tree's leaf appears on the sign of the corps.

 The Pococke Tree in the Pococke Garden at Christ Church is thought to be the inspiration for the Tumtum tree in Lewis Carol's poem Jabberwocky.